bencodezen/vue-enterprise-boilerplate/docs/tests.md

 ### Introduction to Cypress

-Cypress has offers many advantages over other test frameworks, including the abilities to:
+Cypress offers many advantages over other test frameworks, including the abilities to:

 * Travel through time to dissect the source of a problem when a test fails
 * Automatically record video and screenshots of your tests